sdiehl/wiwinwlh/tutorial.md

 $ cabal install -j4 --only-dependencies
 ```

-Let's look at an example cabal file, there are to main entry points that any package may provide a ``library``
+Let's look at an example cabal file, there are two main entry points that any package may provide: a ``library``
 and an ``executable``.
 Multiple executables can be defined, but only one library.
 In addition there is a
 special form of executable entry point ``Test-Suite`` which defines an interface for unit tests to be invoked
 from cabal.